Join BAFTA Albert at the Sustainability Zone and Series at MPTS 2026

 13 May: Accelerate – EV solutions that work

-We open the series with Accelerate: EV Solutions That Work, chaired by Feyi Osifuwa and includes Stevie Kotey, Michael Leo and April Sotomayor.
+We open the series with Accelerate: EV Solutions That Work, chaired by Feyi Osifuwa and includes April Sotomayor,

 In this session these specialists will share lived experiences of prioritising EV, practical advice and the direct actions screen industry professionals can take for more sustainable productions.